k4sth4/Abusing-rights-in-a-Domain/README.md

 ```
 (10.129.95.210 = target IP)

-nevigate to http://127.0.0.1  and enter the user (dan & pass) now wait till it ask for you to run secretsdump.py on creds
+nevigate to http://127.0.0.1  and enter the user (dan & pass) now wait till it ask for you to run secretsdump.py using creds

 ### 5. Abusing WriteOwner Privilege
 We're tom user and getting ownership of claire and then change passwd of claire.
 Import [Powerview.ps1](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1).